 Share your Traeger stories on social media and gain exclusive access to gear, content, and experiences.Apply Now

-In a large stockpot or container combine the hot water, kosher salt, bourbon, 3/4 cup of the maple syrup, brown sugar, onion, bay leaves, peppercorns, and cloves and stir until well mixed.
+In a large stockpot or container combine the hot water, kosher salt, bourbon, 3/4 cup of the maple syrup, brown sugar, onion, bay leaves, orange peel, peppercorns, and cloves and stir until well mixed.
 Add the ice.

 Rinse the turkey, inside and out, under cold running water.
 Remove giblets and discard or save for another use.
 Some turkeys come with a gravy packet as well; remove it before roasting the bird.

 Add the turkey to the brine and refrigerate 8 to 12 hours, or overnight.
 Weight with a bag of ice to keep the bird submerged.

 Drain and pat dry with paper towels; discard the brine.
 Fold the wingtips behind the back and tie the legs together with butcher's twine.

 Combine the melted butter and the remaining 1/4 cup of maple syrup.
 Brush on the bird and sprinkle lightly with Pork/Poultry Shake or salt and black pepper.

 When ready to cook, start the Traeger grill on Smoke with the lid open until the fire is established (4 to 5 minutes).
 Set the temperature to 350F and preheat, lid closed, for 10 to 15 minutes.